This Wonderful Map Charts Out The Wide World of Literature

 Recent Comments

-- ireborn7 on This Wonderful Map Charts Out The Wide World of Literature 1 min ago
+- KGrave on Steal the Stars Podcast Will Steal All Your Senses 6 mins ago

+- womzilla on The Premiere Episode of Watchmen is Rich, Terrifying, and Takes Us In Surprising Directions 6 mins ago

-- David Evans on The Evolution of Dragons in Western Literature: A History 7 mins ago
+- alanswann on The Bodies of the Girls Who Made Me: On Fanfic and Storytelling 7 mins ago

-- JanaJansen on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 2 hours ago

-- Kirth Girthsome on Hope Is the Thing With… — Simon Strantzas’s “Antripuu” 3 hours ago
+- tinsoldier on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 13 mins ago

+- SteveOerkfitz on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 16 mins ago